Bayesian shrinkage priors for penalized synthetic control estimators in the presence of spillovers: Abstract

 \section{Abstract}

-Synthetic control (SC) methods are widely used to evaluate the impact of policy interventions, particularly those targeting specific geographic areas or regions, commonly referred to as units.
-These methods construct an artificial (\textit{synthetic}) unit from untreated (\textit{control}) units, intended to mirror the characteristics of the treated region had the intervention not occurred.
-Neighboring areas are often chosen as controls because of their presumed similarity in potential confounders with the treated unit.
-However, their proximity may cause spillover effects, where the intervention indirectly impacts these controls, resulting in biased estimates.
-To address this challenge, we propose a Bayesian SC method with distance-based shrinkage priors, designed to estimate causal effects while accounting for spillovers.
-Modifying traditional penalization techniques, our approach incorporates a weighted distance function that considers both covariate information and spatial proximity to the treated.
-Rather than simply excluding nearby controls, this framework data-adaptively selects those less likely to be impacted by spillovers, providing a balance between bias and variance reduction.
-Through simulation studies, we demonstrate the finite-sample properties of our method under varying levels of spillover.
-We then apply this approach to evaluate the impact of Philadelphia's beverage tax on the sales of sugar-sweetened and artificially sweetened beverages in mass-merchandise stores. \keywords{Bayesian inference; Beverage tax; Shrinkage priors; Spillover effects; Synthetic control.}
+Synthetic control (SC) methods are widely used to estimate the effects of policy interventions, especially those targeting specific geographic regions, referred to as units.
+These methods construct a weighted combination of untreated units, forming a ``synthetic'' control that approximates the counterfactual outcomes of the treated unit had the intervention not occurred.
+Although neighboring areas are often selected as controls due to their similarity in observed and unobserved characteristics, their proximity can lead to spillover effects, where the intervention indirectly impacts control units, potentially biasing causal estimates.
+To address this challenge, we introduce a Bayesian SC framework with utility-based shrinkage priors.
+Our approach extends traditional penalization techniques (i.e., horseshoe, spike-and-slab) by incorporating a utility function that combines covariate similarity and spatial distance.
+This provides a metric that guides the data-driven selection of control units based on their relevance and spillover risk, which is assumed to increase with spatial proximity.
+Rather than outright excluding neighboring units, the method balances bias and variance by reducing the importance of potentially contaminated controls by spillovers.
+We evaluate the proposed method through simulation studies at varying spillover levels and apply it to assess the impact of Philadelphia's 2017 beverage tax on the sales of sugar-sweetened and artificially sweetened beverages in mass merchandise stores. \keywords{Bayesian inference; beverage tax; shrinkage priors; spillover effects; synthetic control.}